 Method 2: Clean install the Anniversary Update

-If the previous method didn’t work, or you have another issue with the same error code that doesn’t let you install the Anniversary Update, such as the aforementioned audio driver problem, you should unfortunately do a clean install.
-You can also do this by yourself, there’s a very simple guide on this site, and you will have no problem following it.
+If the previous method didn’t work, or you encounter another issue with the same error code which prevents you from installing the Anniversary Update, like the aforementioned audio driver problem, you may unfortunately need to do a clean install.
+You can do this by yourself.
+There’s a very simple guide on this site, and you will encounter no difficulties following it.